vroxo/wttd/README.md

-# Curso Welcom to the Django!
+# Curso Welcome to the Django!